Is Falconry Right For You?

 You will need to schedule the exam with the local ADF&G falconry coordinator in your area.
 Their contacts are in the manual and listed by region.
 Once scheduled, review all of your material and relax.
 The test is 100 questions and if you’ve prepared you’ll do fine.

 The test is a proctored exam and the Falconry Rep will stay near you while you complete the test and will most likely score it for you as soon as you’re done.
 If you pass your permit will be issued within a few weeks and you can begin trapping ops (after you give ADF&G notice).
 If you fail, you’ll need to wait 30 days before you can retake the test.

 Once you’ve completed your mew, gathered the required equipment, past your exam, and have everything inspected, you’re ready to begin trapping.
 Again your sponsor will guide you in this endeavor.
 Knowing where, when, and how to trap is critical here in Alaska, mainly because the bird your sponsor will most likely require you to take as your first bird will be a Red-Tailed Hawk.
 They are more prevalent in some areas of the state than others and they migrate south beginning in late August and are generally into Canada by late September.

 While trapping, it’s not required to have a companion with you but it does make things easier.
 You will be doing a lot of driving and looking up at power poles and treetops.
 You can become easily distracted while driving so it is best to have someone drive while you look around and deploy traps.
 You will want to take lots of pictures during trapping ops as it is one of the most memorable parts of being a falconer.
 Nothing beats getting a bird to jump to your glove for the first time, but trapping is definitely one of those special times.

 This quote from one of our members sums it all up.
 “It’s all about the bird.” – Dutch Overly

 Want to know more?
-Join AFA today and gain access to a wealth of information from apprentices to master falconers.
+Join AFA today and gain access to a wealth of information from other Alaska falconers.